 Registration for day 3 only entrants: please register and pick up your timing chip at Didcot Leisure Centre (address above).

 Start on day 3: The Ridgeway Car Park OX11 0RW (SU479840) ///firewall.targeted.encourage

 Finish on day 3: Alexandra House Hotel, Wroughton SN4 0QJ ///orders.shaky.nodded

 A broad track that takes the higher ground, the Ridgeway is a unique route that passes through the North Wessex Downs Area of Outstanding Natural Beauty (AONB), often quite a distance from any towns or villages, giving a real sense of peace and seclusion.
 You'll experience open views of the rolling chalk downland, peppered with ancient monuments including Stone Age long barrows, Bronze Age round barrows, Iron Age forts and white horse chalk figures.
-It's a National Trail with plenty of clear signposts and post discs.
-You'll also be given a route card, designed to get you through any trickier sections.
-We recommend familiarising yourself with the route before the start of the race - for more information download our full race instructions.

 There will be three checkpoints each day at regular intervals, fully stocked with water and food.